mattetti/book_mdar/book/source/Chapters/1_Introduction/1_What_Is_Merb&DM.markdown

 differences in design and philosophy.
 In many areas that Rails chooses to be opinionated, Merb is agnostic - with respect to the ORM, the JavaScript library and template language.
 The Merb philosophy also disbelieves in having a monolithic framework.
-Instead, it consists of a number of gems: `merb-core`, `merb-more` and `merb-plugins`.
+Instead, it consists of a number of modules distributed as Ruby gems.
 This means that it is possible to pick and choose the functionality you need, instead of cluttering up the framework with non-essential features.

-The `merb` gem installs both `merb-core` and `merb-more`; all you need in order to get started straight away.
+The `merb` gem installs `merb-core`, a series of plugins as well as a default ORM (DataMapper); all you need in order to get started straight away.
 The benefit of this modularity is that the framework remains simple and focused with additional functionality provided by gems.